 College means further education and sixth form colleges under the further and higher education act 1992 and relates to under 18's, but excludes 16-19 academies and free schools.

-All staff should read Part One of this guidance and staff can find a copy In the document holder on the Staffroom wall.
+All staff should read Part One of this guidance and staff can find a copy on staff notice board.

 Prevent Duty Guidance - England and Wales